 With your website you also own the experience.
 You can control what your fans see, when they see it.
 This means you 100% control how you want fans to discover and engage with your music.
 No sudden changes, no ads or distractions, no design limits.

-- You can sell direct-to-fans & keep more $
+You can sell direct-to-fans and keep more money.

 If you’re selling music or merch, your own website is even more critical.
 You get to keep more of the revenue (100 percent with Bandzoogle!) by selling direct.